 Reflected Best Self Exercise™

-The Reflected Best Self Exercise™ enables people to identify their unique strengths and talents, making it an excellent tool for personal development.
-Each participant requests positive feedback from significant people in his or her life and then synthesizes it into a cumulative portrait of his or her “best self.”
+The Reflected Best Self Exercise™ (RBSE™) enables people to identify their unique strengths and talents, making it an excellent tool for personal development.
+The RBSE™ guides the participant through the process of collecting positive feedback from significant people in his or her life and synthesizing it into a cumulative portrait of his or her “best self.”
+With these new insights, participants feel immediately strengthened and connected to others, experience clarity about who they are at their best, and refine personal development goals to be their best self more often

 The 2nd Edition of the Reflected Best Self Exercise™ features the most useful elements of the booklet Bringing My Reflected Best Self to Life, which was retired in 2011.